zippi-MD/iOS_Course-roadmap-/classes/mini challenges/grades.md

 # Grades
-Create a class called **MyGrades**, said class will be in charge of keeping track of a student's grades in a specified subject (the subject name must be specified when creating the object).
+Create a class called **MyClass**, said class will be in charge of keeping track of a student's grades in a specified subject (the subject name must be specified when creating the object).

 MyClass must store the name of the subject, store the grades in an orderly manner and have methods to be able to perform the following operations:
 - Add a new grade